microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

 2. Inventory Managerm, who will reviewing the inventory and approve changes.

-You can crate new user accounts or use existing accounts.
+You can create new user accounts or use existing accounts.
 Please follow [this documentation](https://learn.microsoft.com/en-us/microsoft-365/admin/add-users/add-users?view=o365-worldwide). to learn more about creating users and assigning licenses.

 <h3>Create a SharePoint List</h3>